Learn something new every day More Info... by email

 Corrosion with sulfuric acid occurs because of three main factors: temperature, concentration and composition of material.
 These factors affect two main properties of sulfuric acid, its activity rate and oxidation rate.
 Activity rate means how well sulfuric acid dissolves, or breaks things down, and oxidation rate means how easily it can cause change in the electric charges, which allows new reactions and more corrosion.
 Metal rusting is an example of oxidation causing the reaction of iron with water to form iron oxide, or rust.
 Both properties increase corrosion with sulfuric acid and both become more powerful with increasing temperature and concentration of the sulfuric acid solution.

-The type of material plays an important factor when considering corrosion with sulfuric acid.
+The type of material plays an important factor when considering sulfuric acid and corrosion.
 Even diluted sulfuric acid at low temperatures will cause organic materials to corrode, but not metals.
 Carbon based materials, such as skin, are severely corrosive when exposed to sulfuric acid, because of their organic composition.
 Acid burns are actually like melting in a hot fire; the carbon is changing to carbon dioxide, and the heat develops from the sulfuric acid mixing with the water trapped in organic substances.
-This removal of water, or dehydration, causes corrosion with sulfuric acid because the cells’ water is being ripped out, destroying them in the process.
+This removal of water, or dehydration, causes corrosion because the cells’ water is being ripped out, destroying them in the process.

 Above 212° Fahrenheit (100° Celsius), concentrated sulfuric acid starts automatically releasing another hydrogen atom, freeing both of the hydrogen atoms.
 This allows oxidation to occur, which corrodes most metals by forming a metal sulfate and hydrogen gas.
 At more than 302° Fahrenheit (150° Celsius), the activity rate becomes extreme, and corrosion with sulfuric acid is unstoppable.
 Even tantaline, an alloy developed to not corrode in a high-temperature concentrated sulfuric acid solution, will rapidly corrode under those conditions.